 Things to remember

-- Allergy testing is used to find out which substances provoke an allergic reaction.
+- Allergy testing is the procedure used to determine which particular substances (allergens) are responsible for provoking an allergic reaction.

 This page has been produced in consultation with and approved by: